MohsenHNSJ/MohsenHNSJ/README.md

 ### Hi there 👋

-- 🔭 ...
-- 🌱 I’m currently learning .NET MAUI
-- 💬 Ask me about C# and .NET
+- Working on various stuff, currently trading
 - 📫 How to reach me: [Instagram](https://www.instagram.com/mohsenhnsj/)

 <!--